The Mount Wilson Trail Race is sponsored by the City of Sierra Madre – Community Services Department.

 Tom Walker, Volunteer

-City of Sierra Madre Community Services Department Staff – Ryann Lopez, Ted Tegart, and Brandon Wilson
+City of Sierra Madre Community Services Department Staff – Ted Tegart, Ryann Lopez, & Brandon Wilson

 Pete Siberell, MWTR Chair, has been a resident of Sierra Madre for some20 years, ever since he moved with his wife Marianne to take a job in management at Santa Anita Park.
 Ever since I moved to this wonderful village, I have run and/or organized the Mt.
 Wilson Trail Race every year.
 It has been a labor of love for me, allowing me to combine my passions for running/racing and putting together events that bring pleasure to people.
 The trail is a place my wife, my boys, and my dogs enjoy running and hiking.
 When we put together a “trail work day” to get the trail ready for the race, it is also a place to meet wonderful people with special stories about their own lives, My race times may get slower, but my love for the Mt.
 Wilson Trail Race grows every year.
 What is better than seeing people achieving their athletic potential and sharing their experiences with each other and their families, in such a unique community as Sierra Madre.